-When the University issues an I-20 or a DS-2019, it gives the student the core document he/she needs to apply for an F-1 or J-1 visa at a US embassy or consulate, and to enter the US in nonimmigrant F-1 or J-1 status or classification.
-Children and spouses are admitted in nonimmigrant F-2 or J-2 status or classification, and must be issued their own corresponding SEVIS documents (I-20 or DS-2019) so they can obtain F-2 or J-2 visas, respectively.
+When the University issues an I-20 it gives the student the core document he/she needs to apply for an F-1 visa at a US embassy or consulate and to enter the U.S. in nonimmigrant F-1 status or classification.
+Children and spouses are admitted in nonimmigrant F-2 status or classification and must be issued their own corresponding SEVIS documents (I-20 or DS-2019) so they can obtain F-2 visas.

 Violations of Status

 Most of the violations listed below can be “forgiven” and status reinstated; however, the last three violations are very serious, and reinstatement is generally not granted:

 • Failure to report to the I-20-issuing school for SEVIS registration

 • Failure to register for a given academic term